seas-cs32/chap08/README.md

 `images/harvard.png`: The original image of Harvard Yard without Waldo photobombing it.

-`images/[waldo,wenda,odlaw].png`: The *Where's Waldo?* characters we use.

 `xverse.py`: A script that uses simple modifications to images to illustrate different traversals of 2-dimensional data.

-`pset4.md`: The description of the programming assignment for Chapter 8 (Act I, Scene III).

-`pset4_part1.ipynb`: The interactive Python notebook you need to complete part 1 of pset4.
-This notebook uses `images/[harvard,harvard2,waldo,wenda].png`.

-`images/harvard2.png`: A pre-made Harvard-Yard-with-hidden-Waldo image, in case you need it for pset4, part 1, step 3.

-`pset4_part2.ipynb`: The interactive Python notebook you need to complete part 2 of pset4.
-This notebook uses `images/[test[1-6],challenge].png`.